The Children’s Spinal Cord Injury Program helps patient become independent and return home. In 2014, 100 percent of patients returned home.

 What does this data mean?

-In 2013, our program discharged 80 percent of patients home compared to the national average of 89 percent.
+In 2014, our program discharged 100 percent of patients home compared to the national average of 79 percent.
+This means that more of our patients were able to return home.

 Why is this important?